menu

 Occupations and Workforce

-Because occupations involving physical labor dominate the local economy, Niland is generally considered to be a blue-collar town.
-78.54% of the Niland workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Niland is a blue-collar town, with 78.54% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Niland is a town of construction workers and builders, farmers, fishers, or foresters, and service providers.
 There are especially a lot of people living in Niland who work in farm management occupations (18.22%), healthcare suport services (11.74%), and office and administrative support (9.72%).

 Setting & Lifestyle